High-impact, focused therapy that breaks lifelong patterns and helps you build a more secure and confident sense of yourself

 Much of my work is informed by Intensive Short-Term Dynamic Psychotherapy (ISTDP) — an evidence-based, emotionally focused approach that works directly with the unconscious emotional patterns underlying chronic self-doubt, people-pleasing, perfectionism and over-adapting.
 These patterns often operate automatically and outside awareness, shaping how you relate to yourself, other people and your own needs.

 Rather than staying primarily at the level of reflection or insight, ISTDP focuses on what is happening emotionally in the moment.
-Together, we bring automatic patterns into awareness experientially and in real time — particularly the defensive habits that keep you disconnected from your feelings, needs, confidence and sense of self.
+Together, we bring automatic patterns into awareness experientially and in real time — particularly the defensive habits that keep you disconnected from yourself, your feelings, what you want and from others.

 The work involves gradually facing emotions, conflicts and realities that may previously have felt difficult to tolerate or fully experience.
 As these defensive patterns loosen, it becomes possible to feel more emotionally grounded, more secure in yourself and less driven by fear, guilt, self-criticism or the need to constantly adapt to others.

 My approach is focused, collaborative and emotionally direct, while always carefully attuned to your capacity.
-Over time, this work can lead to profound and lasting change — helping you move beyond entrenched patterns of self-doubt and develop a more authentic, confident and self-trusting way of relating to yourself and others.
+Over time, this work can lead to profound and lasting change — helping you move beyond entrenched patterns of self-doubt and feel more confident, clear and grounded in yourself and your relationships.

 How We’ll Work Together